FAQs

 1. Why Choose Howell Pathways?

-Our gravel stabilizer is the best polyurethane/aggregate solution for path and walkway protection.
+Our gravel stabilizer is the premier polyurethane/aggregate solution for path and walkway protection.
+While standard landscape edging or a basic bender board can help shape a path, they don't prevent gravel from shifting.
 Our patented product stands out for its durability, beauty, ease of application, and eco-friendly properties.
-Benefits of Howell Pathways products include being:

-• Certified by Green Building Council
+- Certified by the Green Building Council for sustainable construction.

-• Approved for use on historical sites
+- Approved for use on historical sites to preserve natural aesthetics.

 2. How Much Does Howell Pathways Cost?